01binary/zeroweb/src/articles/kalman-filter.md

 `youtube:https://www.youtube.com/embed/D8Q-FoiqhiA`

-*Identifying* a system refers to finding `A`, `B`, `C`, `D` coefficients that make the output of the linear model most closely resemble the measurements.
+*Identifying* a system refers to finding `A`, `B`, `C`, `D` coefficients that make the output of the linear model most closely resemble measurements.
 These coefficients can then be used as parameters to the Kalman filter.

 The best way to compare the identified system to the original measurements is by viewing the *Model Output* in **System Identification app**, as demonstrated in the above video: